KusionStack/kusion/docs/contributing.md

 * Write test coverage
 * Help triage issues

 We use [issues](https://github.com/KusionStack/kusion/issues) to track tasks.
-Choose an existed issue with label `help wanted` is a good choice, or you can open a new issue.
+Choose an existed issue with label `good first issue` or`help wanted` is a good choice, or you can open a new issue.
 Now, Kusion provides three issue templates as follows, please choose one according to your need:

 * Bug Report: Report a bug encountered while operating Kusion
 * Enhancement Tracking Issue: Provide supporting details for a feature in development